ocaml/dune/doc/dune-files.rst

 where ``<setting>`` is one of:

-- ``progress`` Dune shows and update a status line as build goals are being completed (this is the default).
+- ``progress``, Dune shows and updates a status line as build goals are being completed (this is the default).

-- ``verbose`` print the full command lines of programs being executed by Dune, with some colors to help differentiate programs.
+- ``verbose`` prints the full command lines of programs being executed by Dune, with some colors to help differentiate programs.

-- ``short`` print one line per command being executed, with the binary name on the left and the reason it is being executed for on the right.
+- ``short`` prints one line per executed command, with the binary name on the left and the reason it is being executed for on the right.

 - ``quiet`` only display errors.